 - Outstanding links with parents. - Welcome meeting with new parents and story sessions for new children, visits to nursery settings, additional visits to nursery and meeting with parents for children with additional needs. - Home visits in September. - 6 weeks in meeting has been adapted in response to previous feedback to include information about maths as well as reading, writing, phonics and classroom routines.
 Feedback this year's event was 100% positive. - Sharing written next steps with parents at consultation meetings enables them to help their child reach individual targets.
 Parental feedback to interim reports is included in the learning journals. - Class notice board shares overview of the next week with suggestions for maths activities at home.
-Class reps share this information with working parents. - Heroes at Home stars develop further home/school links, moments for celebration and provide parent voice in evidence. - Pupil premium parents are invited to workshops with their child, receive 'home packs' and meet with PP coordinator. - Parent volunteers are welcomed and valued. - Parents invited in throughout the year to see children's work e.g. for book looks, open days, EY Christmas performance and vehicle exhibition. - Fortnightly informal 'reading pop in' has proved popular with parents and children. - Open door policy at beginning and end of every day. - Parents are invited to meet the Year 1 teachers and see their child's new classroom at the end of the
+Class reps share this information with working parents. - Heroes at Home stars develop further home/school links, moments for celebration and provide parent voice in evidence. - Pupil premium parents are invited to workshops with their child, receive 'home packs' and meet with PP coordinator. - Parent volunteers are welcomed and valued. - Parents invited in throughout the year to see children's work e.g. for book looks, open days, EY Christmas performance and vehicle exhibition. - Open door policy at beginning and end of every day. - Parents are invited to meet the Year 1 teachers and see their child's new classroom at the end of the summer term.